Henry Grattan (1746-1820)

 Life

 b.
-3 July, Dublin, son of James Grattan, recorder of Dublin who was a Dublin MP with Charles Lucas; descended from Sir William Brereton, a Tudor administrator in Ireland, and poss. of Irish extraction (viz., McGrattan); ed.
+3 July, in Fishamble St., Dublin, son of James Grattan, Recorder of Dublin who was a Dublin MP with Charles Lucas; descended from Sir William Brereton, a Tudor administrator in Ireland, and poss. of Irish extraction (viz., McGrattan); ed.
 TCD, 1763-67; studied a term at Middle Temple, London; took Irish Bar, 1772, engaging in law as a ‘briefless barrister’ while contributing patriotic writings with Henry Flood and others to Lucas’s Freeman’s Journal, later published together as Baratariana (1773); served as MP for Lord Charlemont in his borough of that name, offering his maiden speech on 5 Dec 1775, in the year that his mentor Flood compromised himself in patriots’ eyes by taking office; free trade and taxation amendments, 1779; introduced unsuccessful motion on legislative independence, 1780; carried legislative independence following Dungannon Irish Volunteers meeting of 1782 and speech of 16 April, 1782 (Esto perpetua!); granted £50,000; disagreed with Flood over ‘simple repeal’ proposal and ended friendship, June 1782; m.
 Henrietta Fitzgerald, 1782, with whom 2 sons and 2 dgs.; voted £100,000 by Irish parliament and accepted £50,000 for purchase of Tinnehinch, Co.
 Wicklow; m. (aetat.
 36) and retired from active politics, 1782; his reform bill, milder than Flood’s of 1783, was introduced in conjunction with Wm.
 Ponsonby in 1784, and was defeated, leading to polarisation in Ireland at the onset of the French Revolution;

 supported Pitt’s free-trade proposals and addressed concerning commerce and defence, latter abandoned, ending his speech on the proposed Anglo-Irish treaty with a peroration: ‘perish the Empire but live the constitution’, 1785; supported coercive legislation against Whiteboys, 1785; supported government until Pill showed himself unwilling to broach reforms, docking the power of the ‘undertakers’, being the masters of the rotten boroughs who ruled the Irish executive; sided with the Prince of Wales in the Regency Crisis of 1788-89; succeeded in carrying a Catholic Relief Act in 1792, but voted against Catholic Emancipation in 1792 and 1793 at the request of the Earl of Charlemont (James Caulfield), his patron; placed to introduce Catholic Emancipation under vice-regalty of Lord Fitzwilliam crisis, 1794; recall of Fitzwilliam for exceeding instructions, 19 Feb.
 1795; warned of growing unrest in masterly speeches, and protested martial law in Ulster, 1797; accepted a visit from leading United Irishmen at home [at Tennahinch]; issued Letter to the citizens of Dublin, May 1797, deemed inflammatory; name struck from privy council on charge of membership of United Irishmen, 1798; blamed the govt. for its own crimes and provoking the crimes of the people in 1798; disenfranchised by Dublin Guild of Merchants, 15 Oct.
 1798; his portrait removed from TCD; brought back from retirement to denounce the Union on the final sitting of the Irish Parliament, 15 Jan.
 1800, with a Wicklow seat purchased at the expense of his friends;